rontechswerve/falling-pickaxe/README.md

    - `INSTAGRAM_USER_ID`: the IG user ID that owns the live broadcast (preferred when you already know it).
    - `INSTAGRAM_SHADOW_USER_ID`: optional shadow IG user ID returned from the Graph API when your account is linked to a Page.
    - `FACEBOOK_PAGE_ID`: optional Page ID so the game can discover the linked Instagram account automatically.
    - `INSTAGRAM_LIVE_MEDIA_ID`: optional fallback broadcast ID if you want to force a specific live session.
+Normally you can leave this blank and the game will auto-select the first live session it finds.
    - `INSTAGRAM_ACCESS_TOKEN`: a long-lived Instagram user token with the permissions required by the Instagram Graph API.
    - Placeholder strings that start with `YOUR_` are ignored by the app to prevent Graph errors—replace them with real IDs/tokens.
 4. Adjust the remaining intervals and queue pop timings as desired.